RedPitaya/Documentation/appsFeatures/applications/streaming/top.rst

 Red Pitaya boards are compatible with any computer operating system.
 However, the same cannot be said for the streaming client applications which are meant to run on the computer, which are available for Linux and Windows operating systems.
 Any specific requirements for the operating systems are listed below.
+We always recommend using the :ref:`latest version of the OS <prepareSD>` and the streaming client application to ensure the best performance and compatibility.

 * **Windows 11** - Please use Red Pitaya OS 2.05-37 or newer as older streaming client versions are incompatible with Windows 11.

+|